 For most of the options above, it is possible to set up the process to automatically split the name into several fields and in case of “Mike Smith Jr.” to write “Jr.” in the suffix field, for example.
 However, for the last option (Mike von Smith) there is a great chance that “von” will go to the middle name field.
 It might not seem to be a serious problem, however if you use some templates where you need to get the last name of a contact, you will not get the correct value.

-#3.
-Quality of data in your current system
+Issue #3.
+The quality of data in your current system

 Careful analysis of the quality of data in your current system should be done prior to migration.
 Good data can save quite a bit of time (and budget) during migration.
 In fact, this analysis and replacement set up during the migration will help you cleanse and improve your data.
 Outlined below are some key points to pay attention to.